zijianchen98/zijianchen98/README.md

 ### Hi there, I am Zijian Chen 👋

 I am a PhD student at the Institute of Image Communication and Information Processing, Shanghai Jiao Tong University, China.
-I work with Professor [Guangtao Zhai](https://ee.sjtu.edu.cn/FacultyDetail.aspx?id=24&infoid=66&flag=66).

 - Topics: **Image/Video Quality Assessment**, **Peceptual Signal Processing**, **Deep Learning**🌱
 - If you find our work useful, please give us stars!!
 Thank you!!!